MichalOpoka/ecfr/cfr/title-19-Customs-Duties/chapter-II-United-States-International-Trade-Commission/subchapter-C-Investigations-Unfair-Practices-Import-Trade/part-210-Adjudication-Enforcement/subpart-E-Discovery-Compulsory-Process/section-210.27.md

 (B) Identify facts or data that the party's attorney provided and that the expert considered in forming the opinions to be expressed; or

-(iii) Identify assumptions that the party's attorney provided and that the expert relied on in forming the opinions to be expressed.
+(C) Identify assumptions that the party's attorney provided and that the expert relied on in forming the opinions to be expressed.

 (f) *Supplementation of responses.* (1) A party who has responded to a request for discovery with a response is under a duty to supplement or correct the response to include information thereafter acquired if ordered by the administrative law judge or the Commission or in the following circumstances: A party is under a duty seasonably to amend a prior response to an interrogatory, request for production, or request for admission if the party learns that the response is in some material respect incomplete or incorrect and if the additional or corrective information has not otherwise been made known to the other parties during the discovery process or in writing.